AxonIQ/reference-guide/axon-server/3-query-reference/query-reference.md

 All expect for the '+' only work on numeric values. '+' on String does a concatenation.

-Apart from these operators there are 2 matching functions:
+Apart from these operators there are two matching functions:

 - contains: if both parameters are string values it is true when the first contains the second.
 If the first parameter is a list it returns true if the list contains the second value.